 Use Your Imagination, Commune and Connect

-Feel free to speak words are appropriate.
+Speak words from your heart.
 Give thanks for providing shade and the very oxygen you breathe.
 Take your time.
 Stand straight like the tree and take a few deep breaths.

 Preparation for The Shamanic Journey

 Tree grounding is an excellent preparatory for the Shamanic Journey.
-In fact, many indigenous cultures incorporate some type of tree grounding within their practice.
+Many indigenous cultures incorporate often have some form of this exercise within their practice.
 Sometimes it’s only with branches from a tree.
 However, when a fire is used within the ritual it almost always includes honoring the living tree which provides the fuel.